 Analyse, Set KPIs, & Zoom In

-- Assuming a shopper wants more information when dealing with a high-involvement purchase decision, it's useful to focus on new, higher-priced, and safety and health-related products first.
-Map a set of products you want to start optimising.
+- Assuming a shopper wants more information when dealing with a high-involvement purchase decision, it's helpful to focus on new, higher-priced, and safety and health-related products first.
+Map a set of products you want to start optimizing.

 - Then define the number of reviews and star ratings your products currently have for the products and sales channels selected by you.
 Review monitoring software such as SiteLucent can help you with this job.

 - Set your KPIs: Map the minimal number of reviews you aim for these products to have and the minimal star rating, using content quality scorecards such as SiteLucents' DCC score.